 When people try to grow plants in containers, one of the most common pitfalls that I see, is the use of poor quality soil, or potting mix.
 Last summer we conducted a small experiment to demonstrate the importance of soil in growing great veggies.
 We produced some very interesting results from the experiment, and generated quite a deal of interest from our gardening community.

 This summer, we expanded the experiment to cover a wider range of potting mixes.
 We also investigated a range of off-the-shelf fertilizers (mostly certified organic ones).
 This was to see what combinations might work well for our container gardening supplies, for those of us limited to major hardware chains and local nurseries.
 We wanted to see their effectiveness at improving the plants’ ability to grow in poor quality soils.
-Stay tuned for our blog post on our Fertilizer experiment for more information on this.
+See our blog post on our Fertilizer experiment for more information on this.

 Potting Mix Experiment Round Two